numist/numi.st/iusethis.md

 ## Getting Around

-I put most of my commute miles on a Zero SR/S (love it), my [group miles](TODO) on a BMW R1200R LC (great), and occasionally Tanya lets me take her Street Triple R([R](TODO)) into the hills (perfection).
+I put most of my commute miles on a Zero SR/S (love it), my group miles<!-- TODO --> on a BMW R1200R LC (great), and occasionally Tanya lets me take her Street Triple R(R<!-- TODO -->) into the hills (perfection).

-I put a fraction of my commute miles [on a bicycle](TODO) frame made by [NTP](TODO), around town I ride a fixed Mission Bicycles Sutro, and I take passengers (and more [lumber](TODO) than our car can carry) on a Riese & Müller Load 75.
+I put a fraction of my commute miles [on a bicycle](https://www.strava.com/activities/8018303622) frame made by [NTP](http://ntpbikes.com), around town I ride a fixed Mission Bicycles Sutro, and I take passengers (and [more lumber than our car can carry](/bicycle/lumber.jpeg)) on a Riese & Müller Load 75.
 My best advice to anyone who puts a lot of urban miles on an acoustic[^ebike] bicycle is to get a hub dynamo and lights and never worry about lighting again.

 We have an Audi Q3 for road trips and while it's a better compromise for us than anything else available at the time[^audi], we're looking forward to the availability of an electric minivan that we can take camping.